+Your tool is powered by a motor.
 Be sure your power supply agrees with nameplate marking.
-VOLTS 50/60 Hz means Alternating Current (50 to 60 cycles) ONLY.
-VOLTS DC-60 Hz means it will also operate on Direct Current.
-Voltage variation of more than 10% will cause loss of power and overheating.
+VOLTS 50/60 Hz means Alternating Current (25 to 60 cycles) ONLY.
+VOLTS DCe60 Hz means it will also operate on Direct Current.
+Voltage variation of more than 10% will cause loss of power and over-heating.
+All tools are factory-tested; if this tool does not operate, check the power supply.